 What do you expect to see as the big wedding cake trends of 2018?

-Definitely the Pantone colors of the year being more integrated in the cake design, which for 2018 are Ultra Violet and Nostalgia Rose.
-Also metalics are here to stay, lots of hand painting, and definitely combined textures on cake.
+Definitely the Pantone colors of the year being more integrated into the cake design, which for 2018 are Ultra Violet and Nostalgia Rose.
+Also, metallics are here to stay, lots of hand painting, and definitely combined textures on a cake.
 This is the year for textures and yes!
 We will have to sit and wait for the Royal’s wedding, because their cake usually helps dictate trends in our industry!

 What is your favorite wedding cake you have ever created?

 There are a few; perhaps because not only have we enjoyed making these cakes, but many times we become friends with the couple and their families; and that alone makes your cake creating experience unforgettable.
 But one I will never forget was a 7’2” tall cake, divided by separators which were filled with over 500 fresh flowers all in bright, gorgeous colors.
 I will never forget this cake because transport was a nail-biting experience, and I got to work this one with a Full Staff, amazing vendors, and my oldest daughter who held my ladder while I worked on the last structural supports.
 Unforgettable!

 Where do you get your inspiration for cakes from, if not the bride and groom?

 Definitely textures, color swatches, bride’s wedding gown, flowers, invitations, linens, even napkins.
 I am that awkward person that when I am walking around, if I see you wearing something that is inspiring of a cake, I will stop you and ask to take a picture of your dress’s pattern, purse texture, shoe colors, etc. It has become an embarrassing habit for those around me, but a priceless and creative experience for me.
 I am a daydreamer!
 LOL!

 Who is your cake hero and why?